 - Ask them what is wrong: Often, addiction is the result of significant life changes.
 Understanding what changes might have initiated your friend’s downward spiral can help you identify potential coping mechanisms that will assist in his or her treatment.

 - Discuss treatment options: Your friend may be willing to quit, yet think himself/herself incapable of doing it “cold turkey.”
-Talk about how a wide variety of personalized substance use treatment options are available and can allow him or her to get off drugs or alcohol with the supervision of treatment professionals.
+Talk about how a wide variety of personalized outpatient rehab programs are available and can allow him or her to get off drugs or alcohol with the supervision of treatment professionals.

 - Express your support: Let them know that you will ensure that he or she never feels alone during this process.

 Trust the Professionals

 While encouraging your friend to seek treatment for his or her addiction issues may be difficult, the good news is that neither of you are alone in this process.
 We at High Focus Centers are here to help every step of the way.
 We can offer counseling, education and support which will give your friend insight and awareness into why he or she is abusing drugs or alcohol.
-And of course, there’s our outpatient detox programs that can help safely and comfortably place your friend on the road to recovery.
-To learn more about the many services we offer, give us a call at 800-877-3628 today.
+And of course, there’s our outpatient rehab programs that can help safely and comfortably place your friend on the road to recovery.
+To learn more, contact us today.